 The frames arrived quickly in a cute case that also has a compartment to hold up to two toppers.
 The base frames are plastic and are decent quality but certainly not fancy.

-Why I Didn’t Purchase My Lenses From Pair
+Why I Didn’t (Initially) Purchase My Lenses From Pair

 I chose to purchase my eyeglass frames from Pair and have my optometrist order my progressive lenses.
 Because of my previous Lasik surgery, my prescription is moderate.
 I have a slight astigmatism and I need magnification for reading and computer work.
 I don’t need glasses to drive or watch TV.